Steven-Grevera/ENC4265/manual.md

 ## Medals and Their Valuations
 ![image](https://github.com/user-attachments/assets/fd5dba83-75d8-4322-8817-70c3ee1ad451)
+*Figure 212: Image of the players earned medals on a wall from their experiences playing the game.
+Image Taken By: Steven Grevera*

 Medals will be rewarded for specific actions such as completing a level within a certain time limit or performing a specific action while in that level itself.
 All possible obtainable medals are listed below: